psycopg/psycopg/docs/advanced/pipeline.rst

     |               | - ReadyForQuery                                           |
     +---------------+-----------------------------------------------------------+

+The two statements, sent consecutively, pay the communication overhead four times, once per leg.

-The pipeline mode allows to combine several operation in a longer stream of messages sent to the server, then to receive more than one response in a single batch.
+The pipeline mode allows the client to combine several operations in longer streams of messages to the server, then to receive more than one response in a single batch.
 If we execute the two operations above in a pipeline:

 .. code:: python